 |Edition||Price/month/up to 10,000 contacts (USD)|

 If you need more help deciding which CRM is better for your business, you can read our general comparison of SugarCRM and Salesforce.
-We also offer SugarCRM consultation and Salesforce consultation and would be glad to assist you.
-You can start your free session by clicking here.
+We also offer SugarCRM development and Salesforce consultation services and would be glad to assist you.